JSaha20/Evolutionary_Genomics_Tutorial/ShellScriptingAndPipelines.md

  - Follow a similar syntax like above and get results for all chromosomes:
  Choose any command from the past days.
 Example commands:
  `plink --double-id --vcf Telmatherina38.pass.snps.biallelic.<chrom>.1M.vcf.gz --out <output_base_name> --pca`

+ # Pipelines
+  When we need to run commands in a sequence and the output of the last command is an input for the next we call it a pipeline.
+  Example, if we want to download data and run commands on the downloaded data, we might want to put them in a script together one after other.
+  Add the commands from the previous steps one after other and save in a script file and run it.